 6th - Deadline for filing P11D and P11D(b) forms (if applicable)

-22nd - Deadline for paying Class 1A National Insurance Contributions (you’ll only need to pay this on benefits you give to your employees, such as private medical insurance)
+22nd - Deadline for paying Class 1A National Insurance Contributions (you’ll only pay this on benefits you give to your employees, such as private medical insurance)

 31st - Second Income Tax and National Insurance payment on account deadline

-31st - The deadline for filing your company’s annual accounts if you have a limited company with an accounting year end of 31st March (the most common year-end date).
+31st - The deadline for filing your company’s annual accounts if you have a limited company with an accounting year end of 31st March (the most common year-end date)

 A note on VAT return deadlines

 The vast majority of small businesses will file a VAT return four times a year.
-Making Tax Digital (MTD) for VAT legislation requires all VAT-registered businesses to do this through MTD-compatible software like FreeAgent.
+Making Tax Digital (MTD) for VAT legislation requires all VAT-registered businesses to do this through MTD-compliant software like FreeAgent.
 The most common set of quarterly VAT return dates is: